6 Best Intrusion Detection & Prevention Systems for 2025

 • Dedicated agent: Alert Logic’s agent monitors Windows and Mac endpoints using ML and behavioral analytics.

-• Compliance reporting: Users can access reporting and integrated controls for PCI DSS and HIPAA.
+• Compliance reporting: Users can access reporting and integrated PCI DSS and HIPAA controls.

 • Log review: Machine learning identifies overall trends and anomalies that result from those trends.